Mahlet-Inc/hobbits/docs/user-guide.md

 instances of bit/byte/ASCII sequences in data, and then highlight and quickly navigate to them.

+## Importer/Exporters

+Importer/Exporters appear in the `File->Import Bits From` and `File->Export Bits To` menus.

+Importer/Exporters are the primary way to get bitstreams in and out of hobbits.
+For example, if you want to open a file as bits, selecting the `File Data` import plugin will let you select a file and then load it in as a Bit Container.

 ## Command line execution

 When running Hobbits from the command line, a variety of configuration and data loading options are provided.
 Simply run it with the `--help` option to see which options are available.

+The hobbits-runner program can be used to apply a saved Hobbits template to an input file without needing to open the GUI.

 ## Plugin loading